OlliMeeco/meecodocs/guides/card-and-slots.md

-# Card and Slots
+# Items and Slots

 ## Basic Concepts

-* **Card** — A _card_ is the basic container for all your encrypted data.
+* **Items** — An _Item_ is the basic container for all your encrypted data.
 Data can be strings, dates, numbers, but also binaries like images or documents.
-You can have as many cards as you want and these are what you typically want to keep safe in your personal data vault and selectively share information from.
-A card can be to store related data, for example, user profile, a club membership, and so on.
+You can have as many Items as you want and these are what you typically want to keep safe in your personal data vault and selectively share information from.
+An Item can be used to store related data, for example, user profile, a club membership, and so on.
 Some endpoints refer to slots as _stories_.
 Please Consider _story_ a synonym
 * **Slot** — A _slot_ is the smallest data entity in the vault.
 A slot is a placeholder for a data value.
-A _card_ usually contains a number of slots.
+An Item usually contains a number of slots.
 Each slot has a name, a label, and a value.
 Slots have types.
 A slot type defines what can be stored in a slot and how this data is handled.
 Supported slot types include:
   * bool
   * classification\_node
   * color